MasoudAlali/interview-trello/README.md

 * prefetch, suspense and debounce wherever we need it
 * use libraries like `Immutable` to remove some extra logics which can be handled in that library in good performance
 * etc...

+[^1] Here we don't necessarily need `MomentJS`, because our use-case is not too much to cover bundle size increase issue

+[^2] It could be in separate service like `EventEmitter` service and would be used in Modal too, but time was limited

+[^3] Server to Server, independent of user network conditions page can be rendered in Server and user just fetch HTML